pietrop/pietrop.github.io/_posts/blog/2017-12-08-open-sourcing-strategies.md

 Or the[ first version of autoEdit, as presented at Hacks/Hackers London](http://pietropassarelli.com/autoEdit.html) in under 2 minutes.

-Example [Annotated article system presentation at SRCCON](https://pietropassarelli.gitbooks.io/opened-captions-for-annotated-articles/content/video-of-presentation.html ) workshop with David Eads.
+Example [Annotated article system presentation at SRCCON](https://pietropassarelli.gitbooks.io/opened-captions-for-annotated-articles/content/video-of-presentation.html) workshop with David Eads.

 altho a bit longer than recommended, it is integrated in the gitbook documentation to provide alternate format to consume /explore the material.

-Sometimes the organisers of an event will be recording, presentations and that can be a great resource to to link to your project, such as the [textAV event documentation with video of the project’s presentations](https://pietropassarelli.gitbooks.io/textav/).
+Sometimes the organisers of an event will be recording, presentations and that can be a great resource to to link to your project, such as the [textAV event documentation with video of the project’s presentations](https://pietropassarelli.gitbooks.io/textav).

 One of the advantages of this, is that sometimes the code for the project might not keep up with the test of time, especially for hackathons proof of concepts, and dependencies might be breaking etc and a video presentation could be a great way to get the gist of it.

-## 10 collaborate
+## 10 - Collaborate

 If you don't want to be "stuck" maintaining it, talk/connect with people ahead of time to engage them on your idea, size needs and requirements etc…